sinch/docs/docs/voice/voice-rest-api/voice-sip-trunking.md

      alt="SIP Calls"
      style="margin-left: 20%; width:500px;height:306;"/>

-Sinch has multiple geographical regions.
-You can configure your SIP infrastructure to use any of Sinch geographical locations.
+Sinch operates voice services in multiple geographical regions.
+You can configure your SIP infrastructure to use any of the following Sinch geographical locations:

 > Europe:
 > euc1.sip.sinch.com